Why is cover art so important?

 With Reedsy Discovery, where an author’s aim is to attract the interest of prospective reviewers and readers in order to get exposure, this bump that a professional cover offers can be immense.

-What should I look for in my ideal professional designer?
+What should I look for in a professional designer?

 The three main factors in picking a designer are genre, budget, and taste.